LEARN TO COUNT

 If you’ve been practicing Ashtanga for a while and ready to take the next step, or if you’re teaching Ashtanga, this course is for you!

-In addition to the workshops, we'll have Led Primary livestream classes, Live Q&A sessions, plus Live Conferences.
+In addition to the workshops, we'll have Led Primary classes and conferences.

 With this course you'll also receive a downloadable Primary Series workbook enhance your knowledge of the material and access to an online Facebook Study Group to connect with fellow students.